TheV123/intro-to-data-science/level1/numpy.md

 ### Installing & Importing Numpy

 To use NumPy, you need to install it first.
-You can install NumPy using `pip` (Python Package Index)
+You can install NumPy using `pip`
 ``` bash
 pip install numpy
 pip show numpy